Boat packed with hundreds of Haitian migrants runs aground in Florida

 But the administration has rapidly expelled asylum-seeking Haitians under rules meant to curb the spread of COVID-19.
 Thousands were expelled after crossing the U.S.-Mexico border in September and setting up camp under a bridge in Del Rio, Texas.

-(Reporting by Ted Hesson in Washington and Kristina Cooke in San Francisco; Editing by Mica Rosenberg and Bill Berkrot)
+(Reporting by Ted Hesson in Washington and Kristina Cooke in San Francisco; Editing by Mica Rosenberg, Bill Berkrot and Leslie Adler)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))